uvicjames/district_scale_resilience_benchmarks/README.md

 # District-scale Resilience Benchmark Dataset

+[Note: This is work in progress, to be completed sometime in 2024.]

 This repository contains a set of models of infrastructure systems at district scale.
 These models are intended for use in resilience research.

 | Model  | Description |